Using VS Code on ARC Clusters

 Caution

 This does not bypass Slurm.
-You should only SSH into compute nodes where you currently have an active interactive job (or other legitimate reason), and you must still respect allocation and time limits.
+Only SSH into compute nodes where you have an active interactive job, and you must still respect your allocation and time limits.

 5.3 Connect VS Code to the compute node